Masalane/Personal-website/README.md

     3. Download and install 'node.js', latest version
     4. Open the VS Code, --> go to 'File', --> go to 'Add folder to workspace' and add the microservice folder.
     5. Open the VS code terminal.
 Type 'npm install' followed by 'node index.js' in the terminal.
-    6. Your the application won't launch because we are missing express framework.
+    6. The application won't launch because we are missing express framework.
     7. While still in the same dir, Type 'npm install --save-exact express'
     8. Now, type 'node index.js' on your terminal.
 This shoud work.
-    9. Now, go to your browser, preferably Google chrome/Firefox and type 'http://localhost:8080/purchaseVoucher/create'
+    9. Now, go to your browser, preferably Google chrome and type 'http://localhost:8080/purchaseVoucher/create'

 DESIGN APPROACH